adamghill/coltrane/README.md

 - `/app/` would render the HTML from `/templates/app.html` or `/templates/app/index.html`
 - `/app/some-user` would render the HTML from `/templates/app/*.html`

+## Deployment

+Example `Dockerfile` and `gunicorn.conf.py` files are created when an app is created, and optional dependencies can be installed for efficient `static` serving with `whitenoise`.

 # 📖 Documentation